ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 {{site.data.keyword.on-prem-fname}} charges are based on the following storage types:

 * **Data volumes**: These volumes are basic forms that you can create.
-The billing depends on the volume size when metered.
+The billing depends on the volume capacity when metered.
 The following table shows an example billing based on your volume creation:

    | Volume size that you create | Volume size that you are billed |
    | --------------------------- | ------------------------------- |